lewissbaker/lewissbaker.github.io/_posts/2017-09-25-coroutine-theory.md

 commentIssueId: 1
 ---

-This is the first of a series of posts on the [C++ Coroutines TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4680.pdf) that is currently on track for inclusion into the C++20 language standard.
+This is the first of a series of posts on the [C++ Coroutines TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4680.pdf), a new language feature that is currently on track for inclusion into the C++20 language standard.

 In this series I will cover how the underlying mechanics of C++ Coroutines work as well as show how they can be used to build useful higher-level abstractions